inductiva/inductiva/docs-sources/hec/index.md

 ## What You'll Find Here

 ### Tutorials
-Step-by-step guides to help you learn how to run CalculiX through the Inductiva API.
+Step-by-step guides to help you learn how to run HEC through the Inductiva API.
 From getting started to advanced tutorials, we have you covered.

 * **Getting Started**
     - [Test Your Inductiva Setup](setup-test)
     - [Run Your First Simulation](quick-start)

 ### Benchmarks
 A trusted guide to selecting the right simulation hardware for your needs.
-These benchmarks, conducted using the Inductiva platform, provide insight into how CalculiX performs on different hardware configurations.
+These benchmarks, conducted using the Inductiva platform, provide insight into how HEC performs on different hardware configurations.

 ```{banner}
 :origin: hec_index